vshenoyTT/sd-backend/README.md

-Open the `experimental` file for run directions.
+Open the `experimental` file for run directions. test

 - **demo.py** runs flaskserver.py and jsonSDserver.py.
 - **flaskserver.py** runs a Flask Server to communicate between SD on TT device and frontend on user device.